xcsrz/just-tinydns/README.md

-# just-djbdns
+# just-tinydns

-This is a docker image to run a djbdns server for publishing public DNS records on the internet.
+This is a docker image to run a djbdns DNS server for publishing public DNS records on the internet, or "tinydns". *Not to be confused with a DNS cache for a local area network.
+That's the other form of djbdns.*

-*If you're looking to run a local network DNS cache server search for "DNS cache" on https://hub.docker.com*

 #### Notes: